 - Refrain from using negative expressions or talking ill of others; it’s a time to promote joy and abundance.

 - Don’t wash your hair on the first day of the Lunar New Year as hair has the same sound as the word fatt or fa, which means prosperity.
 Therefore, washing your hair will encourage any wealth and prosperity to be washed away.
-Clothes should not be washed on this day for the same reason.
+Avoid washing clothes on this day for the same reason.

 - Colours are very important to the Chinese.
 Typically, only bright colours are considered auspicious, especially red and gold.
 White and black are generally associated with sad occasions such as funerals or illness, and are therefore considered unlucky or inauspicious.